bekk/bekk-christmas/post/functional/types-and-kinds.md

 	fmap :: (a -> b) -> f a -> f b
 ```

-From the signature of `fmap` we see that it is polymorphic in another type `a`, but is itself polymorphic!
+In the signature of `fmap` we see that the type instance `f` is polymorphic in another type `a`, but is itself polymorphic!
 This is a tricky concept to implement in a compiler because it requires an actual abstraction over polymorphic types rather than simply casting its usage compile-time and checking the resulting concrete types.

 However, it turns out that it is possible to achieve a lightweight higher-kindedness in languages whose type systems do not support them natively (Yallop & White, [*Lightweight higher-kinded polymorphism*](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf), 2014).
 If you have half an hour to spare, I recommend [this talk on how the concept is realised in *Arrow*](<https://www.youtube.com/watch?v=ERM0mBPNLHc>), the functional companion to Kotlin.